samar-raj10/brand-ai-audit/brand-ai-readiness-audit/README.md

 ### 12. `recommendation-engine`

 Creates prioritized actions from findings and supported opportunities.
-It converts technical findings into useful next steps while supporting deterministic fallback behavior.
+It converts technical findings into useful next steps while supporting deterministic fallback behavior(even if the llm is not available, the reports will still be generated).

 ### 13. `recommendation-validator`

 Checks recommendation scope, evidence, priority, schema, and safety.
-It prevents generated recommendations from introducing unsupported metrics, URLs, or unsafe actions into the final report.
+It prevents generated recommendations from introducing unsupported metrics, URLs, or unsafe actions into the final report.If the llm for some case hallucinates, it will first validate its findings and decide whether it should be kept or not.

 ## Architectural Flow